CathyFeedmob/llm-video-batch/scripts/README_WATERMARK_REMOVAL.md

 - Supported image formats: jpg, jpeg, png, gif, bmp, tiff
 - The script will create the output directory if it doesn't exist
 - The Gemini API may have usage limits depending on your account type
+- For failed images (after all retry attempts), the original image is copied to the output folder with the `failed_` prefix